Independent Continuing Education

 - The evaluation methods and criteria will be discussed and agreed upon by the employer and the supervisor assigned by the Academy.

 - Instructed continuing education in the workplace is available on payment of a fee.
-The client will pay for the programme according to the current price list supplied by the Estonian Academy of Music and Theatre.
+The client will pay for the program according to the current price list supplied by the Estonian Academy of Music and Theatre.